timothyhong-data/ingestion-testing/readme.md

 ### Python Implementation
 - A sequential Python approach was utilised, avoiding OOP approach to simplify testing and debugging within Databricks.

+### Deployment
+    deployment/
+      schema_table_volume_builder.py
+      schema.py
+`schema_table_volume_builder.py` must run prior to the ingestion pipeline run.
+This scripts set up and manages schemas, volumes, and tables in Databricks, applying predefined schemas, creating necessary structures, and optimising tables for bronze, silver, and gold layers.

+### Utils
+    utils/
+      file_divider.py
+      ingestion_helper.py
+      transformation_helper.py
+`file_divider` is a simple Panda script used to split the provided files.

+`ingestion_helper` and `transformation_helper` scripts provide functions for processing and managing data in a Databricks environment.
+The `ingestion_helper` focuses on loading, merging, or inserting data into a Delta table using dynamic conditions.
+The `transformation_helper` includes functions for filtering null or invalid rows, casting a DataFrame to a specified schema, and extracting unprocessed data based on a join condition between two DataFrames.

 ---